-Images in your designs should be between 72 and 100 dpi in the size they will be printed.
+Images in your designs should be 72-150dpi in resolution at 100% print size.
 If your images need to be "rezzed up" we suggest that you let us do that, we have some tricks that work pretty well.

-Give us 1/8" bleeds with cut marks if your program will do that.
+Give us your file at full size with no bleeds.
 If your print needs to be larger than the program's maximum page size, set it up at half size or even quarter size.
 We can scale it up with our printer drivers.

 If you want to send us the native file:

-Photoshop- Flatten your image and send us RGB tif files, set up to actual size and at 72-100 dpi resolution.
+Photoshop: Flatten your image and send us RGB tif files, set up to actual size and at 72-150dpi resolution.
 LZW compression on tif files is lossless and will make them smaller when you upload them.
 If you have control over the color profile associated with the file, use sRGB.
-Some photoshop effects do not survive flattening, and you can send us the psd file if needed.

 If you really want to send us a jpg, make it the highest quality you can.
 The lower quality jpg you make, the less vibrant the color.

-CorelDraw-Convert your type to curves and send us the cdr file.
+CorelDraw: Convert your type to curves and send us the cdr file.
 You can also export to PDF.

 There are a number of cross-platform issues with PowerPoint, in particular the PC does not like PICT photos from the Mac.
 We have some collaborating advice if you are working with others on a PowerPoint poster.
 It is almost always better to have your colleague look at a pdf or jpg that it generates.